dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

        * Allows us to use slide in safe mode, just so if you have other issues troubleshooting won't mess it up.
     * EnableWriteUnprotector: `YES`
        * Allows us to write to certain areas that the firmware locks, specifically the CR0 register.
+	* ProtectUefiServices: `YES`
+	   * This is extremly important to enable on Icelake and Coffeelake machines, otherwise DevirtualiseMmio will not work due to memory protetions in place
     * ProvideCustomSlide: `YES`
        * Kinda need that slide to do any real work.
     * SetupVirtualMap: `YES`